jacob-tucker/Leel/README.md

 Consumers have limited opportunity to leverage their unique customer value.
 Many times, a user's loyalty is often lost if there is no way to utilize it.
 Customers are passive participants, not owners of their data.

+## Current limitations

+It is very complex and hard for retailers to be able to decide what UCV and CV values a customer would need to interact with other retailers if spending multiple types of tokens.

 ## Contracts, Transactions & Scripts